dorbin/scratch/README.md

 If you would like to learn more about Spinnaker, please visit the [Spinnaker website](https://spinnaker.io/).

-This application uses NGINX as a web server and is configured to serve only static content.
-Each NGINX Pod is associated with its own PersistentVolume, which is created as a standard persistent disk defined by Google Kubernetes Engine.

-This application is pre-configured with an SSL certificate.
-While you are installing the application using the steps below, you must replace the certificate with your own valid SSL certificate.

 ## About Google Click to Deploy

 Popular open stacks on Kubernetes packaged by Google.